 9. Sales Tax Registration Number

 Obtain a Florida sales tax number or proof of exemption.
-Contact the Department of Revenue, Sales Tax Division at 800.352.3671 for further information.
+Contact the Department of Revenue at 800.352.3671 for further information.

 10. Federal Employer Identification Number